Labour Law FAQs

 An employee can be fired due to incompetence.
 In order to warrant dismissal for cause, the incompetence must be both substantial and persistent in the face of multiple warnings.
 In certain circumstances, however, serious incompetence can justify sudden dismissal for cause when, for example, the incompetence causes a danger to the public.

 In cases of chronic incompetence, the employer must issue clear warnings which outline the specific inadequacies and the possibility for termination if the employee fails to improve.
 The employer’s expectations must be reasonable and the employee must be given an opportunity to improve their performance.

 Being terminated for “just cause” can have serious implications for your legal rights and your future career.
 Not only does a just cause termination disentitle you from severance pay, termination pay and Employment Insurance, but it can later interfere with your ability to find work.
 As such, if you have been terminated for just cause, it is very important to speak to a lawyer.
-It is important to realize that the mere fact that an employer has terminated you “for cause” does not meant that they were right to do so.
+It is important to realize that the mere fact that an employer has terminated you “for cause” does not mean that they were right to do so.
 In fact, it is often the case that your employer may have alleged just cause wrongfully and inappropriately which means that you may have grounds to seek redress in the form of substantial compensation.